 “Some commiserate in our group on the toll being the main support takes,” she says.
 “It’s very stressful.
 There are a million decisions children have to make for their aging parents, and these things become even harder when a parent has dementia.
 In one moment, you don’t want to be their parent, and then you feel guilty for being upset with them.”

-Diane’s mother also lives at Glenmeadow, and one thing Diane feels she gleans from the support group is that her mother’s care by our staff members is superlative, compared to what she hears from others in the group about their parents’ care.
+Diane’s mother also lives at Glenmeadow, and one thing Diane feels she gleans from the support group is that her mother’s care by our team members members is superlative, compared to what she hears from others in the group about their parents’ care.

 “I realized how well off my mother is in Glenmeadow’s care,” she says.
 “The support groups have helped me feel more confident about the choices I made for her and helped me understand I’m on the right path.”